JoeyBodnar/galileo/README.md

 Features I am not planning to support (but would welcome a pull request on):
 - create a post
 - view user's profiles

+### Run the app locally

+To run the app locally, you will need to create an app with the Reddit API (https://www.reddit.com/prefs/apps/) and then use your client ID (`REDDIT_CLIENT_ID` in this project).
+For `BEARER_AUTH_HEADER`, you will need to use Basic HTTP athenticatin, using your client ID as the username and an empty string as the password.
+So your `BEARER_AUTH_HEADER` value will be something like `Basic xxxxxxx`. `REDDIT_AUTH_URL_STATE` can be any random string you would like.

 #### Tech